 - Promote long-term recovery: Encourage a balanced, meaningful life rooted in stability and self-awareness.

-- Acceptance and change: Balance acceptance of current struggles while working to change harmful behaviors.
+- Acceptance and change: Balance accepting current struggles while working to change harmful behaviors.

 - Mindfulness: Stay present and aware of thoughts, feelings, and urges without reacting impulsively.